Q&A: President of the Federation of European Neuroscience Societies Discusses the Human Brain Project and European Neuroscience Funding

 What are some of the key challenges and opportunities presented by this initiative?

 The Human Brain Project aims to achieve a multilevel, integrated understanding of brain structure and function through the development and use of information and communication technologies.
 These technologies will enable large-scale collaboration and data sharing.
 In addition, the effort will develop six platforms ranging from neuro-informatics to neuro-simulation and neuro-robotics that will provide tools for neuroscientists to integrate data from different sources, to identify and fill gaps in their knowledge, and to trace causal relationships across multiple levels of brain organization.
-A major challenge remaining is engaging a wide swath of the neuroscience community in Europe in order to reach the critical mass necessary to fulfil these ambitious aims.
+A major challenge remaining is engaging a wide swath of the neuroscience community in Europe in order to reach the critical mass necessary to fulfill these ambitious aims.

 The Human Brain Project cannot replace a much needed broader focus on neuroscience funding through the European Commission’s Joint Programming Initiatives, which are aimed at tackling the health-related, social, technological, and environmental “grand challenges” that face all our citizens.
 Member states pool their resources making research more efficient and avoiding duplication of work.